The 12th century fortified residence of Aberdour was extended by the Douglases in the 15th, 16th and 17th centuries.

 Parking adjacent to property.
 Parking may be limited on occasion, in this instance visitors will be directed to the station car park.

 The café is situated overlooking the terraced gardens and is an ideal place to relax.
 The café is open daily during April to October 10.30am to 4.30pm.
-There will be a self-service hot drinks machine available on site.
+From November to March a self-service hot drinks machine is available.